haiwera-silk-cd/magento-devdocs/guides/v2.1/howdoi/checkout/checkout_new_field.md

 });
 {%endhighlight%}

-When adding a field to the billing address form, you need to modify the behavior of one of the following components: `Magento_Checkout/js/action/place-order`或`Magento_Checkout/js/action/set-payment-information`, depending on when do you need the custom field valued to be passed to the server side.
-For example of a mixin, modifying one of these components, see the [place-order-mixin.js]({{ site.mage2100url }}app/code/Magento/CheckoutAgreements/view/frontend/web/js/model/place-order-mixin.js) in the Magento_CheckoutAgreements {% glossarytooltip c1e4242b-1f1a-44c3-9d72-1d5b1435e142 %}模块{% endglossarytooltip %}.
+When adding a field to the billing address form, you need to modify the behavior of one of the following 组件: `Magento_Checkout/js/action/place-order`或`Magento_Checkout/js/action/set-payment-information`, depending on when do you need the custom field valued to be passed to the server side.
+For example of a mixin, modifying one of these 组件, see the [place-order-mixin.js]({{ site.mage2100url }}app/code/Magento/CheckoutAgreements/view/frontend/web/js/model/place-order-mixin.js) in the Magento_CheckoutAgreements {% glossarytooltip c1e4242b-1f1a-44c3-9d72-1d5b1435e142 %}模块{% endglossarytooltip %}.

-**Step 3**
+**步骤3.*

 Tell Magento to load your mixin for the corresponding JS component.
 For this, in the `<YourModule_dir>/view/frontend/` directory, add the `requirejs-config.js`.